Caffeinate At Home

 Buy Store Brands

-If you're not willing to push the fresh dates on the foods you eat, why not try purchasing the store brands instead of the brand-name items?
+If you’re unwilling to push the fresh dates on the foods you eat, why not purchase store brands instead of brand-name items?

 If you don't love one, try another, and you'll find a brand you love.